marcokruger2020cos/PlatformerHome/README.md

 #Includes
 Great player interactions and even more fun when something bugs out or breaks.
-Enjoy one level to collect coins and win.And a brick od a enemy to wreck the player.
+Enjoy one level to collect coins and win.And a brick of a enemy to wreck the player.
 Infinite replaybility.A certain unique art style and more.

+#Learning
+In this assesment ive learned alot.Ive gone from not knowing what c sharp is to building this wacky first try but ive gained valueble insight.

+#Technical
+Ive used a picturebox paint arena for collision not perfect but works.
+Coins are in a list and gets ported away wwhen intersected.
+Planning was done on github.